moxystudio/webpack-isomorphic-compiler/README.md

 const webpackIsomorphicCompiler = require('webpack-isomorphic-compiler');
 const webpackHotMiddleware = require('webpack-hot-middleware');

+// Get the client & server configs and setup the compiler const clientConfig = /* your client webpack config */;
+const serverConfig = /* your server webpack config */
+const compiler = webpackIsomorphicCompiler(clientConfig, serverConfig);

+// Build our express app
 const app = express();

 // Static files are served without any cache for development app.use('/', express.static('public', { maxAge: 0, etag: false }));

-// Setup the compiler & add middleware to the express app {
-    // Get the client & server configs const clientConfig = /* your client webpack config */;
-    const serverConfig = /* your server webpack config */

-    // Create the compiler
-    const compiler = webpackIsomorphicCompiler(clientConfig, serverConfig);

 // Add the middleware that will wait for both client and server compilations to be ready app.use(compiler.middleware());
 // Additionally you may add webpack-hot-middleware to provide hot module replacement app.use(webpackHotMiddleware(compiler.client.webpackCompiler, { quiet: true }));
-}

 // Catch all route to attempt to render our app app.get('*', (req, res, next) => {